-Confidentiality of Medical Records:
+Confidentiality of Medical Records

 All students are expected to maintain privacy and confidentiality of patient records at all times in compliance with Health Insurance Portability and Accountability Act (HIPAA) standards and Sanford policies.
 The purpose of HIPAA privacy and security standards is to prevent inadvertent or inappropriate use and disclosure of an individual's health information, to establish individual rights to health information, and to require organizations and providers that use health information to adopt safeguards to protect health information.
 It is never appropriate to share information about a patient, resident, or client of Sanford unless necessary for treatment or for educational purposes.
 It is also important that any information students have access to is not abused for self, relatives, friends, or acquaintances.
 Students should not participate in care of relatives, friends, or acquaintances.
-Sanford provides students with training regarding this important policy.
-Any breach in this will be grounds for immediate dismissal.
-Legal action may be taken, as improper observation of the confidentiality policy could result in a felony conviction.
+Any breach in HIPAA will be grounds for disciplinary action.